smallwat3r/dotfiles/README.md

 My config files for macOS.

-**This repo is primarly created for personnal use, and is updated frequently**
+**This repo is primarly created for personal use, and is updated frequently**
 **!!!
 Please create backups of your current set-up if you intend to use these dotfiles !!!**

 Clone repo (with submodules)